ParkerMJones/Freesound-Notepad/README.md

 # Freesound-Notepad

 ## Purpose

-* Pulls a random set of sounds from Freesound.org and maps them to keyboard input
+* Pulls a random set of sounds from Freesound.org and maps them to keyboard input.
+This website also has audio controls that allow the user to create their own one-of-a-kind sound!
+* How to use:
+- Search a category or different sounds
+- Random sound is pulled from Freesound.org
+- Random videos in the background adds inspiration!
+- Save a named sound set and email to local storage

 ## Built With

 * HTML
 * CSS
 * JavaScript
+* Skeleton CSS (css framework)
-* API
+* Freesound (API)
-*
+* Pexel Images (API)

 ## Website
 https://parkermjones.github.io/Freesound-Notepad/

 ## Contribution

-Made with  by:
+Made with Music 🎵 by:
 * Parker Jones
 * Mike Barns
 * Hunert Johnson